DOC ZP-USE-CASE

 There are three common patterns for wiring Zentric Protocol into an existing LLM pipeline.

 Synchronous gate.
 Every prompt is sent to /v1/analyze before the model is invoked, and a BLOCKED verdict short-circuits the request with a 4xx response to the caller.
-This pattern adds 23.4 millisecond mean latency in exchange for end-to-end injection prevention.
+This pattern adds sub-millisecond mean latency in exchange for end-to-end injection prevention.

 Asynchronous audit.
 Prompts are forwarded to the model in parallel with the analysis call, and BLOCKED verdicts are recorded for post-mortem review without blocking real-time traffic.
 This is the right pattern when the latency budget is tight and the application can tolerate after-the-fact remediation.

 Hybrid.
 A fast first-pass blocks obvious attacks synchronously, while the full analysis runs asynchronously to enrich the audit log.
-Each tier of Zentric Protocol — Free, Growth, and Enterprise — supports all three integration patterns.
+Every tier — Free, Indie, Team, Scale, Enterprise — supports all three integration patterns.

 Performance and pricing